 Is the Charge Fair?

-- Social Equality Between Races: He deliberately had his lecturers travel in mixed race groups and insisted on them being treated equally.
+- Social Equality Between Races: He not only preached this, he also practiced it, even when it lead to contention and even rioting.
+He deliberately had his lecturers travel in mixed race groups and insisted on them being treated equally everywhere they traveled.

 - Blacks and Whites Should Work Together Against Slavery: He deliberately integrated his Anti-Slavery Societies at a time when that was seen as scandalous.
 Anti-slavery societies let not only black and white men but also black and white women work together in a common cause.

 - Talents of Black Men and Women Should Be Sought and Developed: He solicited black men and women to write articles for his paper in the very first year of its publication.
 Garrison frequently found and trained black men and women as lecturers and workers for abolitionism, giving them access to education, information and promotional opportunities for their businesses and writing.

 - Black Men and Women Should Speak and Whites Should Listen: Whether it was articles in his newspaper, anti-slavery meetings or lectures, Garrison made sure that black voices mattered and were given a chance to be heard.
 He not only encouraged former slaves to tell their story, he helped them to publish their stories and tried to get white audiences to really listen to what they heard by having his lecturers and articles instruct white audiences to imagine themselves in the place of a slave.